samarlin/mini-coup/README.md

 An online adaptation of the card game Coup, built for my friends and I but available to anyone :)

 The current version allows multiple games to run concurrently; games can be joined via URL or by entering the game room's number from the home page.
-It's reasonably optimized for both mobile and desktop, though I have a proper interface, which matches the card art, planned.
+It's also reasonably optimized for both mobile and desktop.
 If you notice any bugs I haven't caught, I'd be glad if you let me know.

 Speaking of which, here are the cards: